acmattson3/svg-slicer/README.md

 - `--preview` opens an interactive matplotlib plot of the drawing moves.
 - `--preview-file` saves the preview image instead (helpful on headless systems).
+- `--printer-profile` picks a named printer profile from the configuration file.
 - `--log-level` adjusts verbosity (`DEBUG`, `INFO`, `WARNING`, `ERROR`).

 Generated G-code starts with the configured start-up sequence (home → lift → move to front-left origin), traces perimeter bands, then applies cross-hatch infill with spacing tied to grayscale brightness while respecting SVG stacking order so upper shapes mask lower ones.